gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 If the branch has been updated, we then build and install.
 To save time and energy, we only do that when new commit was added to the branch since the last update.

-This part was very important for my projects and the people that helped us: I could focus on the framework and add dependencies without worrying about updating each machine everytime a less technical person want to start working.
+This part was very important for my projects and the people that helped us: I could focus on the framework and add dependencies without worrying about updating each machine everytime a less technical person wanted to start working.
 The tool would update both the framework and the libraries we depend on.

 ### Bugs When Updating Packages

-With the model I've been working on, I choose the specify two commands: `subgine-pkg update` and `subgine-pkg install`.
-The update were to pull every branch repository, and the install would simply download and install missing dependency.
+With the model I've been working on, I choose the two commands: `subgine-pkg update` and `subgine-pkg install`.
+The update command is to pull every branch repository, and the install command would simply downloads and installs missing dependencies.

 Everything was nice until I hit that error: